Our Doctrinal Statement of Faith

 IV.
 CONCERNING SALVATION

 We believe that salvation is by grace through faith based upon the redemptive work of our Lord Jesus Christ.
-Jesus took upon Himself the sins of all mankind in His death on the cross, and His resurrection from the grave provides salvation to all who believe.
+Jesus took upon Himself the sins of all mankind by His death on the cross, and His resurrection from the grave provides salvation to all who believe.
 His resurrection gives us eternal life.
 All who receive the Lord Jesus Christ through faith are born again of the Holy Spirit and thereby become the children of God by the divine baptism of the Holy Spirit into the Body of Christ.

 1 Corinthians 12:13 For by one Spirit we were all baptized into one body--whether Jews or Greeks, whether slaves or free--and have all been made to drink into one Spirit.